copernicus-mogley/zkav.club/README.md

 We don’t just record and livestream events.
 We invite curious individuals to learn alongside us.
 We engage with communities, sharing skills and insights, to foster a network of empowered creators who help grow our collective impact and amplify their own individual voices.

+Whether you're a developer, an artist, or simply curious about the future of the internet, Zk Av Club invites you to join us.
+Come learn, create, innovate, and collaborate with others who are passionate about art, creativity and freedom.

 ### Zk Av Club's Voices